utdata/icj-class/bootstrap/bootstrap-assignment.md

 - The story content should have two columns at the "sm" size and larger.
 The columns should stack when viewed on a phone.
 - The column on the left should have the pirate mugshot photo (search for "responsive images" in the Bootstrap docs to see how to make it fit the width of the column).
 - The Byline name and source should be different in style or font.
-- The right column should have a headline and "story" text (which can be [pirate ipsum](https://pirateipsum.me/)).
+- The right column should have a headline and "story" text (which can be [pirate ipsum](https://pirateipsum.me/) or similar).
 - You must introduce at least one Google Font to the content.
 Like a headline font.
+It can be the same font that is in the jumbotron.

 ### The footer